microsoft/ignite-learning-paths-training-afun/afun95/README.md

-# AFUN95: Figuring Out Azure Functions​
+# AFUN95: Figuring Out Azure Functions and Azure Logic Apps

 ## Session Abstract

-Tailwind Traders is curious about the concept behind "serverless" computing – the idea that they can run small pieces of code in the cloud, without having to worry about the underlying infrastructure.
-In this session, we’ll cover the world of Azure Functions, starting with an explanation of the servers behind serverless, exploring the languages and integrations available, and ending with a demo of when to use Logic Apps and Microsoft Flow.
+Tailwind Traders is curious about the concept behind "serverless" computing – the idea that they can run small pieces of code in the cloud or workflow, without having to worry about the underlying infrastructure.
+In this session, we’ll cover the world of Azure Functions, starting with an explanation of the servers behind serverless, exploring the languages and integrations available, and ending with a demo of using Azure Logic Apps and Azure Function working together.

 ## How To Use